 Whilst the current restrictions are in place, we are no longer running an ‘open door policy’ for the Careers Centre.

 However, students and Parents/Carers still have access to our Careers Advisor, Mr Towsey, and various resources.

-You can either email him (firstname.lastname@example.org) or use the 'live chat' below.
+4) You can use the 'live chat' below.

 We understand the importance of making informed decisions, so we make sure our students have access to all the relevant information and opportunities to make those decisions.
 We also acknowledge the need to start this process early.

 Through workshops, events and PSHEC lessons, students start discussing options and careers in Year 7 and continue with their careers exploration throughout their time at West Hatch.
 In Year 8 and 9, they should have a basic idea about possible careers and options, but they will also start to focus on possible GCSE options.
 In Year 10 students will have a one-on-one Careers Meeting with Mr Towsey, as well attending various workshops and drop-in sessions.
 Students will also take part in a two-week Work Experience.
 The focus then shifts to post-16 options when students are in Year 11.
 There is an opportunity to attend a Transition Day and events, such as the Apprenticeship Roadshow.
 When students join the Sixth Form they will work closely with Mrs Moore and Mr Towsey to discuss all their possible options after Year 13.
 There will be a number of workshops and events based around Careers, Higher Apprenticeships and School Leaves Programme, but also a greater focus on the UCAS process and University applications.